INTRODUCING A NEW HOTEL DEVELOPED BY HOTEL GRANVIA OSAKA

 “Breakfasts” with special tastes from nature

-In the restaurant on the 1st floor, please enjoy special breakfasts that are a fusion of the Osaka-like “culture of food made with flour” and Italian food.
+In the restaurant on the 1st floor, please enjoy special breakfasts that are a mix of Japanese and Italian Cuisines.

 The restaurant also has the “Vischio Pinsa”, a light pizza-like food that uses soybean and rice flours, original dishes associated with Osaka, and even “kiln-baked fresh vegetables” that bring out the deliciousness of the ingredients.